 - 1. If general call or SIICAEN is enabled, check to determine if the received address is a general call address (0x00) or an SMBus device default address.
 In either case, they must be handled by user software. - 2.
-In receive mode, one bit time delay may be needed before the first and second data reading.
+In receive mode, one bit time delay may be needed before the first and second data reading, to wait for the possible longest time period (in worst case) of the 9th SCL cycle. - 3.
+This read is a dummy read in order to reset the SMBus receiver state machine.